Enver-group/twitch-web-analytics/README.md

 Streamlit Dashboard
 ----------

 A dashboard showing the insights of our analysis was made with streamlit.
 You can go [here](https://twitch-analysis-enver.azurewebsites.net/) to see it live or clone this repository, install the dependencies and run `streamlit run app/main/main.py` to execute it locally yourself.
+Also, [here](https://drive.google.com/drive/folders/1sLFmG8H_ccWvvZcTS-vsuiaTParDkmf5?usp=sharing) you can see all the images we obtained in our graph analysis.

 ![Streamlit Dashboard](https://github.com/Enver-group/twitch-web-analytics/blob/master/reports/figures/dashboard_home.png?raw=true)